-A Journal Receipt (in triplicate format) is to be used as documentation of funds credited via check, cash, or credit card to Biola University.
-The Journal Receipt form is available for purchase through the Duplicating Center and the fill-able Journal Receipt form is available for download from tab on Inside Story Online at http://inside.biola.edu/resources/category/accounting/
+A Journal Receipt is to be used as documentation of funds credited via check, cash, or credit card to Biola University.
+The fillable Journal Receipt form is available for download on Inside Story at http://inside.biola.edu/resources/category/accounting/.

-Please note that the Professional version of the Adobe Acrobat software/license is required in order to save the data when using the fill-able Journal Receipt form.
-If you are using the fill-able version, please print 2 copies of the Journal Receipt form to be submitted with your deposits.
+Please note that the Professional version of the Adobe Acrobat software/license is required in order to save the data when using the fillable Journal Receipt form.
+If you are using the fillable version, please print two copies of the Journal Receipt form to be submitted with your deposit.

-During the data entry process, the Journal Receipt date cannot be backdated or be manipulated.
-The actual data entry and posting date is the date is the date that will appear on the general ledger.
+During the data entry process, the Journal Receipt date cannot be backdated or manipulated.
+The actual data entry and posting date is the date that will appear on the general ledger.
 Therefore, it is very important that deposits are turned in to the University Cashier promptly, particularly during month-end and fiscal year-end.

 Please submit the Journal Receipt deposits in person to the University Cashier and obtain a receipt copy during regular cashier hours.
 Please do not send deposit items through house mail, leave them at the Accounting front desk, or place them in the depository near the Cashier’s Office, as they will not be processed.
 Cash items must be verified in person before they can be accepted or processed.